bensonkitia/bensonkitia.com/content/projects/amabot.md

 AMA Bot has been used in servers with over 15 thousand users to host guests like Rene Ritchie and Michael Fisher, with hundreds of thousands of internet followers.

-AMA Bot in Python using the discord.py library.
+AMA Bot is written in Python using the discord.py library.